 (You are indeed going to enjoy this video)

 As per data, The Gross Domestic Product (GDP) in India was worth 2597.49 billion US dollars in 2017.
 The GDP value of India represents 4.19 percent of the world economy.
 GDP in India averaged 545.81 USD Billion from 1960 until 2017, reaching an all-time high of 2597.49 USD Billion in 2017 and a record low of 36.54 USD Billion in 1960.

 A pre-election break-up for 2019 Lok Sabha Election of people’s opinion is depicted below:

-Rarely a Prime Minister gets a one-fifth score for OUTSTANDING and one fourth as RISK TAKER.
-So, on an average 86% of votes are in favor and 14% are against.
-Similarly, 55% of the votes are in favor for the style of functioning.
+Rarely a Prime Minister gets one-fifth score for OUTSTANDING and one fourth as RISK TAKER.
+So, on an average 86% of votes are in favour and 14% are against.
+Similarly, 55% of the votes are in the favour for style of functioning.
 So, the numbers are in favor of the Ruling Party.
 However, there are always exceptions.

-But, Election is not the only reason for the stock price boom.
-There are variously internal and external factors that need to be looked upon during an election year, but not through an election prism.
+But, Election is not the only reason for stock price boom.
+There are various internal and external factors that need to be looked upon during an election year, but not through an election prism.

 7 Major events that will impact your Stock Portfolio in FY2018-19 :